hrtovey/heather-website/src/post/make-your-website-user-friendly.md

 If you do, **please** use exit-intent pop-ups.
 These pop-ups don't appear until your reader moves their mouse cursor out of the browser window.
 This usually indicates they're about to close the window or navigate elsewhere.

 An exit-intent pop-up doesn't disrupt your reader's flow (as much) and doesn't pop up right when they start reading.
 It's the best type of pop-up there is, and I will grudgingly tolerate them.

+Alternatively, you can try adding a pop-up to the bottom corner of your website.
+Whatever you do, remember that many of your readers will want to read your articles and get to know you before they sign up.
+So don't get in their way.

 ![ Menu item robots have a battle with swords to figure out which menu item gets to be in the navigation. ](./images/menu-fighting.png)